WiseNN/javaChatDataServer/README.md

 }
 ```

-1) Your wrapper function should be able to accept a string parameter, and a HashMap of type <String, Object>
+1) Your wrapper function should be able to accept a string parameter, and a HashMap of type <String, String>
 2) Write a switch or if statement to handle the request of encrypt or decrypt
-3) You should return a value of type HashMap<String, Object>
+3) You should return a value of type HashMap<String, String>
 4) ALL of the methods inside of your wrapper function should be private and none-accessible outside of the class

 DO NOT FOCUS ON, WE WILL REVISIT